hexagoncircle/ryan-mulligan-dev/src/blog/css-marquee.md

 ---
 title: The Infinite Marquee
 description: A responsive looping marquee-style animation using HTML and CSS.
-subtitle: A responsive looping marquee-style animation using HTML and CSS
 ogImage: /assets/social/the-infinite-marquee.png
 date: 2022-08-06
 ---